rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 Kernel: arch/arm/boot/zImage is ready
 ```
 If all went well, you have the necessary kernel object files to build the PPS-Client driver.
+The current version of gcc seems prone to randomly segfaulting.
+If that happens try `make clean` and re-run the make command.

 ## Build PPS-Client